 I don’t have good experience writing short content (unless you have a user base ready to consume your content).
 However, you can use this technique that I use to write newsletters.
 Focus on the outcome & come straight to the point.
 Address the problem & solution in less than 500 words.

 What is the format of an article?

-Usually, an article should have introduction, body & conclusion but I’ve come up with more efficient way to write articles that people love to read.
+Usually, an article should have an introduction, body & conclusion but I’ve come up with a more efficient way to write articles that people love to read.
 This post is about that.

-What are the steps to write a great article on any topic?
+What are the steps to writing a great article on any topic?